-Exceptions Who to contact Admissions to schools Concerns about admissions, statutory assessments of Statutory assessments of Special Educational Needs, or school re-organisation Special Educational Needs proposals should be raised with the appropriate team School re-organisation within West Sussex County Council proposals
+Exceptions Who to contact

-• Matters likely to require a Child Complaints about child protection matters are handled Protection Investigation under our child protection and safeguarding policy and in accordance with relevant statutory guidance.
-If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH): The LADO for West Sussex County Council is Jenny Coker Tel: 0330 222 3339 Email: Lindsey.Tunbridge-Adams@westsussex.gov.uk The Assistant LADO is Claire Coles Tel: 0330 222 3339 Email: Jenny.Coker@westsussex.gov.uk MASH westsussex.gov.uk Telephone: 01403 229 900 Out of Hours: 0330 222 6664 • Exclusion of children from Further information about raising concerns about school exclusion can be found at: www.gov.uk/school- discipline-exclusions/exclusions. complaints about the application of the behaviour policy can be made through the school's complaints procedure. • Whistleblowing/Confidential Reporting We have an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
-The Secretary of State for Education is the prescribed person for matters relating to education for whistleblowers in education who do not want to raise matters direct with their employer.
-Referrals can be made at: www.education.gov.uk/contactus .
-Volunteer staff who have concerns about our school should complain through the school's complaints procedure.
-You may also be able to complain direct to the LA or the Department for Education (see link above), depending on the substance of your complaint. • Staff grievances Complaints from staff will be dealt with under the school's internal grievance procedures. • Staff conduct Complaints about staff will be dealt with under the school's internal disciplinary procedures, if appropriate.
+Special Educational Needs School re-organisation proposals proposals should be raised with the appropriate team within West Sussex County Council Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our child protection and safeguarding policy and in accordance with relevant statutory guidance.
+If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH): The LADO for West Sussex County Council is Jenny Coker Tel: 0330 222 3339 Email: Lindsey.TunbridgeAdams@westsussex.gov.uk The Assistant LADO is Claire Coles Tel: 0330 222 3339 Email: Jenny.Coker@westsussex.gov.uk MASH MASH@westsussex.gov.uk Telephone: 01403 229 900 Out of Hours: 0330 222 6664 Exclusion of children from Further information about raising concerns about school exclusion can be found at: www.gov.uk/schooldiscipline-exclusions/exclusions. complaints about the application of the behaviour policy can be made through the school's complaints procedure.